 Create snapshots

-You can manually or automatically create snapshots for disks based on your business requirements.
-For more information, see Create a snapshot for a disk or Create an automatic snapshot policy.
+You can manually or automatically create standard snapshots for cloud disks based on your business requirements.
+For more information, see Create a snapshot or Create an automatic snapshot policy.

 Description

+Snapshots use data blocks as the minimum granularity for data backup.
 Snapshots are classified into full snapshots and incremental snapshots.
-The first snapshot that you create for a disk is a full snapshot.
-The snapshot contains all data blocks that were written to the disk when the snapshot was created, except empty data blocks.
-Subsequent snapshots that you create for the disk are incremental snapshots and contain only data blocks that changed since the previous snapshot.
-The metadata of full and incremental snapshots includes information about all data blocks.
-When you roll back a disk by using a snapshot of the disk, you can restore all data of the disk to the point in time when the snapshot was created.
+The first standard snapshot that you create for a cloud disk is a full snapshot, which includes all data stored on the cloud disk when the snapshot is created.
+Subsequent standard snapshots of the same cloud disk are incremental snapshots.
+These snapshots include only the data blocks added or changed on the cloud disk since the previous snapshot was created.
+This minimizes the storage space required to store snapshots and reduces storage costs.
+The full snapshot and incremental snapshots include information about all data blocks on the cloud disk.
+When you roll back the cloud disk by using a snapshot, you can restore cloud disk data to the point in time when the snapshot was created.

 Example

-Assume that data is written to a disk on an Elastic Compute Service (ECS) instance at 10:00:00 and 11:00:00.
+In this example, data is written to a cloud disk on an Elastic Compute Service (ECS) instance at 10:00:00 and 11:00:00.
 The following section describes how snapshots are created for the disk:

 At 9:00:00, the disk contains data blocks A, B, and C, and the first snapshot (Snapshot 1) is created for the disk.
-Data blocks A, B and C are all backed up in Snapshot 1.
-Snapshot 1 is a full snapshot that backs up all data on the disk.
+Data blocks A, B, and C are backed up in Snapshot 1.
+Snapshot 1 is a full snapshot that stores all data on the disk.

 Data continues to be written to the disk.
 Data block C is changed to C1 and data block E is added.
 The third snapshot (Snapshot 3) is created at 11:00:00.
-Snapshot 3 is an incremental snapshot that backs up only the changed data blocks C1 and E. The metadata of Snapshot 3 includes the information of all data blocks A1, B1, C1, D, and E of the disk.
+Snapshot 3 is an incremental snapshot that backs up only the changed data blocks C1 and E. Snapshot 3 contains information about all data blocks A1, B1, C1, D, and E of the disk.
 Data blocks A1, B1, and D are derived from Snapshot 2.

 The preceding processes are repeated.